-waiver is granted according to section VIII.E.
+A waiver is granted for the requirement for treatment controls according to section VIII.E. or

+Credits are used according to section VIII.H. in lieu of treating the project’s discharge

 The treatment control measure(s) may be on-site or off-site.

-Source control measures and treatment control measures must be designed to maximize retention of the site’s design capture volume unless such measures pose an unmitigable environmental hazard.
+Source control measures and treatment control measures must be designed to maximize retention of the site’s design capture volume unless such measures are not Feasible or pose an unmitigable environmental public health hazard.